malicialab/avclass/README.md

 67d15459e1f85898851148511c86d88d adultbrowser 0
 ```

-The extract digit at the end is a Boolean flag that
+The digit at the end is a Boolean flag that
 indicates sample aca2d12934935b070df8f50e06a20539 is
 (likely) PUP, but sample 67d15459e1f85898851148511c86d88d is (likely) not.